 Oracle optional privileges for geodatabase administrator

-Enable SQL tracing, the SQL*Plus AUTOTRACE feature, and modifying session-specific initialization parameters for performance tuning and troubleshooting; create PLUSTRACE role by running ORACLE_HOME/sqlplus/admin/plustrce.sql.
+Enable SQL tracing, the SQL*Plus AUTOTRACE feature, and modifying session-specific initialization parameters for performance tuning and troubleshooting; create the PLUSTRACE role by running ORACLE_HOME/sqlplus/admin/plustrce.sql.

 This privilege allows the geodatabase administrator to perform maintenance while the database is online but not accessible by end users.